 Phillis Wheatley was an enslaved woman brought to Boston from West Africa at just seven years of age.
 Uncommon for practices at the time, Wheatley received instruction in subjects ranging from Greek, Latin and poetry from the daughter of her owners.
 By age twelve Wheatley began writing poetry and by eighteen had become well-known for the publication of an elegy she wrote commemorating the death of a prominent preacher.
 In the winter of 1775, Wheatley sent Washington a letter containing an ode to the newly appointed Commander-in-Chief of the Continental Army.
 The poem concluded: "Proceed, great chief, with virtue on thy side, / Thy ev’ry action let the goddess guide. / A crown, a mansion, and a throne that shine, / With gold unfading, WASHINGTON!
 Be thine."

 Washington responded kindly to Wheatley in a letter, the only known missive that he wrote to an enslaved individual, and even addressed the letter to "Miss Phillis," an unusually polite way for a member of the gentry to address a slave.
-Although there is no proof that the two met in person, General Washington invited Wheatley to call on him at his headquarters in Cambridge, Massachusetts.
-In March of 1776, Washington courteously received Wheatley's visit.
-Given Washington’ status as a slaveholder, their meeting was an early instance of the progression of racial understanding in antebellum America.
+Although there is no proof that the two met in person, General Washington invited Wheatley in March 1776 to call on him at his headquarters in Cambridge, Massachusetts.
+Given Washington’ status as a slaveholder, this invitation was an early instance of the progression of racial understanding in antebellum America.